 Students seeking to have an ESA in undergraduate or graduate housing must submit a request for review each academic year.
 A request for a returning ESA should be submitted at the same time housing selection begins for Caltech Housing each April, in order to guarantee consideration.
 There are designated spaces for approved animals within a variety of areas across Caltech housing.
 In order to allow for other students who have allergies and/or phobias, approved ESAs will ordinarily be placed/moved into those spaces.

-A student who wishes to have an ESA in Caltech Housing must register with CASS; sign the CASS confidentiality agreement; give their signed consent form to an outside psychologist, psychiatrist, social worker, physician or other health care professional who has an established treatment relationship with the student; and then submit the Request for Information Re: Emotional Support Animal to CASS once it has been completed by that professional.
+A student who wishes to have an ESA in Caltech Housing must register with CASS and provide appropriate documentation of the need for the ESA signed by an outside psychologist, psychiatrist, social worker, physician or other health care professional who has an established treatment relationship with the student.
 Please note that CASS does not accept letters from the numerous online companies who (in exchange for a fee) offer verification or certification for the need of an ESA.
 The animal may not take up residence before it has been approved.

 CASS, Residential Life, and Caltech Housing staff will collaborate, as necessary, to resolve conflicts related to an ESA.
 Staff members will consider the needs and/or accommodations of all resident students involved.
 If the student's ESA causes damage to the student's unit or the common areas of the housing facility, the student will be charged for the cost of repairing the damages and may be asked by Caltech Housing to remove the animal if the animal's behavior continues.